English Language Development Standards Review Process

-The Wisconsin Department of Public Instruction (DPI) is a founding member of the World-class Instructional Design and Assessment (WIDA) consortium, and an early adopter of the WIDA English Language Development (WIDA ELD) standards and assessment suite.
-WIDA is a multistate consortium focused on academic language development and academic achievement for linguistically diverse students through high-quality standards, assessments, research, and professional development for educators.
+The Wisconsin Department of Public Instruction (DPI) is a founding member of the World-class Instructional Design and Assessment (WIDA) consortium, and an early adopter of the WIDA English Language Development and ACCESS for ELL's assessment suite.
+WIDA is a member-based consortium focused on academic language development and academic achievement for multilingual students through high-quality standards, assessments, research, and professional development for educators.